 Skip to main content

-Public Notice ~ Adult Mosquito Treatment Scheduled for October 10 and October 11, 2024.
+Public Notice ~ Adult Mosquito Treatment Scheduled for July 2, 2025

 Tulare Mosquito Abatement District has scheduled an adult mosquito treatment in SouthWest Visalia because of elevated West Nile virus (WNV) activity in mosquitoes.
-The treatments will take place between 2:00 AM and 5:30 AM on October 10 and October 11, 2024, weather permitting.
+The treatments will take place between 3:00 AM and 5:30 AM on July 2, 2025, weather permitting.
 The District uses adult mosquito treatments to reduce the public health risk of WNV and St. Louis Encephalitis virus to District residents.
 The decision to treat certain areas is based on many factors including resources, vector abundance, environmental conditions, and arbovirus activity in mosquitoes.

 SouthWest Visalia Treatment Map